wp-plugins/nextgen-facebook/readme.txt

 = Q. How can I exclude certain parts of the content text? =

 **A.** By default, NGFB will use the excerpt for the Open Graph description value.
 If an excerpt isn't available, the content text will be used instead.
 If there are parts of your content text that you don't want NGFB to pickup, you can wrap those sections between `<!--no-text-->` and `<!--no-text-->` comment tags.

-= Q. PCLZIP_ERR_BAD_FORMAT error when uploading the zip file? =

-**A.** This is a known error condition when WordPress runs out of disk space.
-Make sure your web server has enough available disk space, and you have not exceeded a disk space quota, to upload and install the plugin.
-This error may also be related to a WordPress bug in certain versions.
-Instead of uploading the zip file using the WordPress admin interface, you may have to use the *Manual Install* method documented in the [Installation instructions](http://wordpress.org/plugins/nextgen-facebook/installation/).

 == Shortcodes ==